aphp/redcap-containers/httpd-shibd/README.md

 ### HTTPd

-Depending of your usecase, the REDcap Communite Site can provide you zith the best ways to configure your HTTPd server.
+Depending of your usecase, the REDcap Communite Site can provide you with the best ways to configure your HTTPd server.

 ## How to use